madetech/G1-Spikes/2:Wagtail_Infrastructure_Requirements/Wagtail_Infrastructure_Requirements_Report.md

 ## Set up local repository

 ## Infrastructure
 To accommodate Wagtail we will require an RDS instance, and a new Fargate task.
-We would advise that this task be ran on the same cluster, but using a different service and task.
+We would advise that this task be run on the same cluster, but using a different service and task.
 As the RDS is only to be used by wagtail instances, we can provision it within the same private subnet as our ECS tasks.

 This results in our infrastructure now looking like this:
 ![Updated Infrastructure Diagram](./Images/infrastructure_diagram.svg)